facebook/docusaurus/website/docs/api/misc/eslint-plugin/no-untranslated-text.md

 slug: '/api/misc/@docusaurus/eslint-plugin/no-untranslated-text'
 ---

+# no-untranslated-text

-enforce text labels in JSX to be wrapped by translate calls (no-untranslated-text)
+# enforce text labels in JSX to be wrapped by translate calls

 Ensures that all text labels in JSX are wrapped by `<Translate>` components.

-When the [i18n feature](https://docusaurus.io/docs/i18n/introduction) is used, this rule is to ensure that all strings appearing on the website are being translated, so no string accidentally slips through untranslated.
+When the [i18n feature](../../../i18n/i18n-introduction.md) is used, this rule is to ensure that all strings appearing on the website are being translated, so no string accidentally slips through untranslated.

 ## Rule Details {#details}